 (CCC, §2744).

 The tradition and life of prayer for Christians is richly explored in the Catechism of the Catholic Church.
-In this period of purification and enlightenment, it is appropriate to spend some time assisting the elect to identify forms of prayer that will sustain and strengthen their faith into their future life as members of the Church.
+In the current period of purification and enlightenment, it is appropriate to spend some time helping the elect identify forms of prayer that will strengthen their faith and sustain it into their future lives as members of the Church.

-You could present some examples from the history of the great contemplatives (for example, John of the Cross, Hildegard of Bingen or Thérèse of Lisieux).
+You could present some prayer examples from the history of the great contemplatives, such as those of John of the Cross, Hildegard of Bingen or Thérèse of Lisieux.

-Encourage the elect to talk about their own styles of prayer and to explore other ways (for example, praying the Scriptures or using a mantra).
+Encourage the elect to discuss their own styles of prayer and explore others, such as by praying the Scriptures or using a mantra.

 You could explain the rosary and the sets of mysteries, suggesting them as one way of prayerfully focusing on events in the life of Jesus and Mary.

 ‘We pray as we live, because we live as we pray’ (CCC, §2725).
-Explore the meaning of this.
+Explore the meaning of this idea.

 Symbols and images

 The cloud symbolises the presence of God.
-It reveals the divine presence but also conceals it, thus protecting the witnesses from the full power of God’s glory.
+It reveals his divine presence but also conceals it, thereby protecting the witnesses from the full power of his glory.
 Moses encountered the same phenomenon (Exodus 24:15).
-Another favourite symbol for the presence of God in the Hebrew Scriptures is flame or smoke—for example, in the burning bush (Exodus 3) or on Mount Sinai (Exodus 19).
+In the Hebrew Scriptures, flame and smoke are other common symbols for God's presence, such as in the burning bush (Exodus 3) or on Mount Sinai (Exodus 19).

 Living the Word